ramchaik/ramchaik/README.md

 # ☮ About Me:

 Hi there!
 My name is Vaibhav Singh and I am a software engineer with a passion for creating high-quality, reliable software systems. <br/>
-I have a strong foundation in computer science and have experience in a variety of programming languages, <br />
-including JS/TS, Python, Rust, Go, Java. <br/>
+I have a strong foundation in computer science and have experience in a variety of programming languages, including JS/TS, Python, Rust, Go, Java. <br/>
-I am always looking to expand my skills and knowledge, and I am excited to continue learning and growing as a software engineer. <br /> Whether I'm working on new development projects or maintaining and improving existing systems, <br />
-I strive to deliver solutions that meet the needs of users and exceed their expectations. <br/>
+I am always looking to expand my skills and knowledge, and I am excited to continue learning and growing as a software engineer. <br /> Whether I'm working on new development projects or maintaining and improving existing systems, I strive to deliver solutions that meet the needs of users and exceed their expectations. <br/>

 ## 🌐 Socials: